-A metallic taste in the mouth is more common that what many think.
-In reality, it can indicate various health problems.
+Having a metallic taste in your mouth is more common than you might think, and it can indicate various health problems.

-Principal causes of a metallic taste in the mouth
+Main causes of a metallic taste in your mouth

 When starting a medical treatment, a metallic taste may appear in your mouth.
-If this is the case, you can see a specialist and ask to change to something that will not have side effects.
+If this is the case, you can see a specialist and ask to change to something that won’t have side effects.

 Among the medications that can cause this effect are: